webpack/webpack.js.org/src/content/api/hot-module-replacement.md

 module.hot.decline();
 ```

 Flag this module as not-update-able.
-This make sense when this module has inrevertable side-effects, or HMR handling is not implemented for this module yet.
+This make sense when this module has irreversible side-effects, or HMR handling is not implemented for this module yet.
 Depending on your HMR management code an update to this module (or unaccepted dependencies) usually causes a full-reload of the page.

 ### `dispose` (or `addDisposeHandler`)